 Maintenance & Care

-Cleaning and Caring for your Epoxy Floor
+Cleaning and Caring for your Epoxy/Polyaspartic Garage Floor coating

-The maintenance and cleaning of your garage floor is actually very simple and a lot easier than you may think.
+The maintenance and cleaning of your garage floor coating is actually very simple and a lot easier than you may think.
 Here, we’re giving you some tips and techniques to keep it looking great for years to come.

-Let your floors fully cure
+Let your Coating fully cure

 The amount of time the coating needs to cure will vary with temperature, atmospheric conditions, as well as the condition of the concrete.
 The minimum is at least 24 HOURS before allowing foot traffic, and AT LEAST 48 HOURS before driving on or moving heavy objects onto the floor.
+We will give you specific instructions with your floor coating installation.

-Avoid dragging heavy objects
+Avoid dragging heavy objects across the coating

 The coating is stain-resistant but NOT stain-proof.
 Wiping up oil and other stains in a somewhat timely manner will help ensure your floor stays looking great.